Shanzayaijaz/Snake-Game-Using-OOP/README.md

 # Snake-Game-Using-OOP
 This is a modern implementation of the classic Snake game developed using C++ and [Raylib](https://www.raylib.com/).
 The game includes extended features such as growth food, shrink food, and negative food that affect gameplay in unique ways.
+Execute main.exe files to play the game

 ##  Features